Livewire Forms

 Blade Directives

 There are a couple of blade directives you may use in your form views.
-Each directive renders a view inside the current theme.
+The directives are aware of the form's theme and will render the views accordingly.

 Directive | Description | View |